omar12oma/Disaster_Response/README.md

 # Disaster_Response

-In this project we will build a model for an API that classifies disaster messages.
+The project involves analyzing disaster data from Appen to build a model for an API that classifies disaster messages.
+The dataset contains real messages sent during disaster events.
+The goal is to create a machine learning pipeline to categorize these messages so they can be sent to appropriate disaster relief agencies.

 ## Installation